CtrlK

 Conciseness

 The content is lean and efficient throughout.
-It avoids explaining what SQL injection or XSS are conceptually, instead showing WRONG/CORRECT code pairs that Claude can directly apply.
-Every section earns its place with actionable patterns rather than explanatory prose.
+It avoids explaining what SQL injection or XSS are conceptually and instead jumps straight to wrong/correct code patterns.
+The OWASP table is a compact reference.
+Every section earns its place with actionable content rather than explanatory prose.

 3 / 3